 Additionally, it was announced that the California Council on Science & Technology will publish volumes II-IV of an independent scientific assessment of well stimulation in California on July 9.
 More information about that report can be found

 Underground Injection Control (UIC) News and Information

-On October 1, 2015, the Department of Conservation noticed its intent to readopt emergency regulations necessary to protect public health, safety and the environment, and to bring California’s Class II Underground Injection Control program into compliance with the federal Safe Drinking Water Act.
+On October 19, the Office of Administrative Law (OAL) approved the Department of Conservation's readoption of emergency regulations necessary to protect public health, safety and the environment, and to bring California’s Class II Underground Injection Control program into compliance with the federal Safe Drinking Water Act.
 The emergency regulations were established under an emergency rulemaking process to ensure that regulations are in place while the permanent regulations are being finalized.
-The emergency regulations were approved by the Office of Administrative Law (OAL) on April 20, 2015.
+The emergency regulations were initially approved by the OAL on April 20, 2015, and this action extends the emergency regulations for another 180 days, until January 20, 2016.
 By law, emergency regulations last for only six months unless extended.
-This readoption serves to extend the emergency regulations for an additional 90 days while adoption of the regulations under the regular rulemaking process is underway.

 DOGGR's Action Plan Receives U.S. EPA Approval

 California regulatory authorities on Friday, February 6, submitted to the U.S. Environmental Protection Agency a plan to correct deficiencies in the regulation of underground injection.
 The response included a 12-page letter, prepared by the Department of Conservation (DOC) and the State Water Resources Control Board, and four supporting documents, all of which are linked below.
 The plan focuses on the enhanced protection of California aquifers from contamination due to oil and gas production.

 More information about the Division of Oil, Gas, and Geothermal Resources UIC program, as well as issues related to SB 4 and well stimulation, can be found